pulsechainramp/aggregator-frontend/README.md

 - **Secrets:** Loaded via `.env` into serverless functions; never committed.
 - **Auth:** Wallet-based; no custodial accounts or passwords.
 - **Validation:** Client-side checks for bridge/swap inputs.
+- **Quote attestation:** The swap page fetches Piteas quotes directly but requires `/quote/attest` signatures from the backend before allowing wallet execution.
+Calldata is decoded locally and previewed to the user.
 - **Headers:** Vercel deploy sets CSP, Referrer-Policy, COOP, and Permission-Policy defaults.

 ---